Olaifa1/The-Inventory-management-Project/README.md

 # The-Inventory-management-Project
 This is a project of two phases: The first phase requires using SQL Server Management Studio to design a database for inventory management.
-The second phase requires writing Python codes to query, populate and display the inventory management database.
+The second phase requires writing Python codes to connect, populate, query and display the inventory management database.
 Below is a simple breakdown of the tasks done.

 -  Inventory Management Application.